shioyama/friendly_id-mobility/README.md

 #=> #<Article id: 1 ...>
 ```

+Note that this gem is not compatible with the `finders` add-on; using both
+together will lead to unexpected results.
+To use these finder methods, you will
+have to remove `finders` and explicitly call `friendly.find`, as above.

 ### Slug History

 To use the FriendlyId history module, use `use: [:history, :mobility]` when